Automation MCP Server Features Blog Pricing Contact

 What happens when the spec changes next year?

 It will change, and it changes often.
 France's mandate is rolling in across 2026 and 2027.
 Germany's XRechnung profile updates roughly annually.
-ZUGFeRD released version 2.3 with new validation rules.
-Belgium's 2026 mandate is locked in.
+ZUGFeRD and Factur-X keep publishing new releases with revised validation rules.
+Belgium's 2026 mandate is live.
 Poland's KSeF system continues to evolve.
-Peppol's BIS Billing profiles update on their own cadence.
+Peppol ships rule updates twice a year, each with its own mandatory date.

 In an in-house build, every one of these changes is a ticket on your team's backlog.
 Someone reads the changelog, parses the new Schematron, updates your validation engine, runs regression tests, and ships a deployment.
 Multiply by every format you support, every year, indefinitely.

-This is the single largest reason customers tell us they bought rather than built: not the initial development time, but the certainty that compliance maintenance is no longer their problem.
+This is the single largest reason customers tell us they bought rather than built: not the initial development time, but the certainty that compliance maintenance is no longer their problem, backed by a written policy instead of a promise.

 03